 In its simplest form Customer relationship management is an attitude.
 And mindset, a value that you place on your business and its relationship with its customers.
 So, if you want to make sure you are doing better than the next player in the game.
 CRM might be the leverage point with which you can differentiate your business from the others.

 Remember the leaky bucket?
 It is a very common way to explain the role of CRM.
 Companies are way too busy trying to reach new customers.
 They should also put efforts into maintaining their current customer base.
 So, you end up putting customers in a leaky bucket rather than preventing them from leaking away from you.
 Competition is high in all markets.
 So, approaching a new prospect is more costly than retaining the customer one already has.
 Satisfied customers who frequently come back should receive more attention from you.
 From the new customer who just came and bought your services as a tryout.
 Still, we do not mean to discourage businesses from getting new customers.
 How else would a business be able to grow, right?

 68% of customers change product or service providers because they feel they do not receive enough attention and care.
 Good management of customer relationship helps companies treat customers as individuals rather than groups.
 CRM can go deeper to analyze or to study customer behaviour with the best produced products and services.
 Assumptions, which are based on previous experiences and cultural factors, that one carries about customers will also become more explicit.

-Benefits of using a CRM system:
+Benefits of using a Customer Relationship Management (CRM) system:

 Is CRM system basically all about contact management?
 Well, actually CRM system can do more than that.

-At the end of the day there is no business if there are no customers.
-Loyalty is difficult to find these days but if you manage to find and maintain a loyal customer you know you have struck gold.
+At the end of the day, there is no business if there are no customers.
+Loyalty is difficult to find these days.
+But if you manage to find and maintain a loyal customer you know you have struck gold.
 But keep in mind that customers are not clones of each other, each comes with different requirements for attention.
 So, like in so many situations, communication is key.